-Record the frame serial number and the engine serial number in the space below.
-You will need these serial numbers when ordering parts, and when making technical or warranty inquiries (see page 58).
+Record the engine serial number in the space below.
+You will need this serial number when ordering parts, and when making technical or warranty inquiries (see page 59).

-Engine serial number: Frame serial number:
+Engine serial number

 Carburetor Modification for High Altitude Operation

 At high altitude, the standard carburetor air-fuel mixture will be too rich.
 Performance will decrease, and fuel consumption will increase.
 A very rich mixture will also foul the spark plug and cause hard starting.
 Operation at an altitude that differs from that at which this engine was certified, for extended periods of time, may increase emissions.